Lost in all

-pomp and thunder of Donald Trump’s presidential inauguration was word that he
+the pomp and thunder of Donald Trump’s presidential inauguration was word that

 Epstein bust of Winston Churchill, a showy testament to Trump’s identification

-in fending off devastating daily attacks by Nazi Germany after Adolf Hitler had
+nation in fending off devastating daily attacks by Nazi Germany after Adolf Hitler

-besieged Ukraine in time of war, Trump proves that he has far more in common
+abandoning besieged Ukraine in time of war, Trump proves that he has far more

-with Neville Chamberlain than Winston Churchill.
-Certainly, he lacks the wisdom,
+in common with Neville Chamberlain than Winston Churchill.
+Certainly, he lacks

-virtue and guts of the great Anglo-American statesman and soldier he so
+the wisdom, virtue and guts of the great Anglo-American statesman and soldier he

 To the